JuliaAI/MLJ.jl/docs/src/performance_measures.md

 - If `using MLJBase` without MLJ, then, in Julia 1.9 or higher, `StatisticalMeasures` must be explicitly imported to use measures that were previously part of MLJBase.
-If `using MLJ`, then all previous measures are still available.
+If `using MLJ`, then all previous measures are still available, with the exception of those corresponding to LossFunctions.jl (see below).

 - All measures return a *single* aggregated measurement.
 In other words, measures previously reporting a measurement *per-observation* (previously subtyping